raprasad/dataverse-helper-scripts/system-thoughts/issues-with-primefaces.md

 * Expertise in modern javascript frameworks is next store: HWP project (adapting angular), EdX, etc

 **Bottom Line**:
-  1. There are very few industry or academic users of Primefaces
+  1. There are very few academic/peer users of Primefaces.
   1. This leads to less information/documentation.  e.g. sparse/outdated StackOverflow compared to other software
-  1. **Bad Open Source**: Using older/harder to use software means less collaborators
+  1. **Bad Open Source**: Using older/harder to use software means fewer collaborators

 ## Future Use of Primefaces